iahmadhabibx/javascript360/README.md

 Make the image follow the cursor.
 # Day - 30:
 Prevent users to paste anything on your web using simple paste event listener.
+# Day - 31:
+Skip some elements while destructuring an array.